John-Michael Wright set a season-best in points against KU. How is the transfer guard adjusting to his new role with the Cowboys?

 Another ranked opportunity for OSU

-On Monday evening, OSU plays West Virginia, which was ranked No. 24 in the AP Top 25 poll as it was entering its Saturday contest against Kansas State.
+Entering its Saturday contest against Kansas State, West Virginia was ranked No. 24 in the AP Top 25 poll.
 An 82-76 loss against the Wildcats likely bumps the Mountaineers out of this week’s top 25, but it presents the Cowboys with another opportunity for a signature win.

 The Cowboys are 0-3 against ranked opponents this year, losing each by an average of 5.6 points.

-Of OSU’s eight wins, its highest opponent in the NET rankings they’ve beaten is Sam Houston, which currently sits at No. 25 in the metric.
-That can change Monday, with the Mountaineers currently sitting at 13th in NET rankings.
+Of OSU’s eight wins, its highest opponent in the NET rankings they’ve beaten is Sam Houston, who currently sits at No. 25 in the metric.
+That can change Monday, with the Mountaineers currently sitting at 13th in NET ranking.

 Scouting the Mountaineers

-WVU enters Monday’s contest averaging 80.9 points per game, ranked 31st in the country and second in the conference behind No. 6 Texas, which will play OSU later this week.
+WVU enters Monday’s contest averaging 80.9 points per game, ranked 31st in the country and second in the conference behind No. 6 Texas – who OSU will play later this week.

 The Mountaineers enter shooting 48.6% from the field as a team, while the Cowboys’ defense has held opponents to a 36.8% clip.